non contact measurement technology

 This allows calculation of the distance between the laser rangefinder and the object being measured.

-Laser distance measurement is mainly divided into two categories: pulse distance measurement and phase distance measurement.
+Laser distance measurement mainly divides into two categories: pulse distance measurement and phase distance measurement.

 For pulse ranging method, its system structure is simple, the detection distance is far, but the traditional ranging system uses direct counting to measure the round-trip time of the light pulse, low precision.

-Phase ranging system structure is relatively complex, but its accuracy is higher, with the rapid development of optoelectronic technology, phase laser ranging technology has been continuously optimised and improved, has been able to meet the ultra-short distance and ultra-high precision measurement needs.
+Although the phase ranging system structure is relatively complex, it offers higher accuracy.
+With the rapid development of optoelectronic technology, engineers have continuously optimized and improved phase laser ranging technology.
+It now meets the needs for ultra-short distance and ultra-high precision measurements.

 With the laser rangefinder towards miniaturisation, intelligent direction, due to the unique advantages of laser distance measurement technology, will have more and more broad application prospects in various types of distance measurement field.